novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ## Synchronization
 Once an interface has been created dimensions shared by objects in that interface are automatically synchronized.

-That means that **every selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.
+That means that **any selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.

 Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed.